I don’t have a lot of animal or veterinary experience, can I still take part on the project?

 A staff member from the project will be waiting for you when you arrive at East London Airport.
 They will provide a transfer to your accommodation in Chintsa East.

-When is the best time of year to volunteer?
+When is the best time of year to attend?

 What is the best length of time to join the programme for?